markmandel/while-let/README.md

 ### Core.async example:

-Take from a channel until it gets closed (a closed channel will return `nil`)
+Take from a channel until it gets closed (a closed channel will return `nil`), or the channel returns `false`

 ```clojure
 (go (while-let [data (<! (channel))]